ShenYouSOTA/DSSC-toolbox-Group-A/docs/A_tno_tsg_comparison.md

 > **FIWARE DSC is more suitable for demonstrating how a complete data-space ecosystem can be integrated, while TNO TSG is more suitable for studying the connector and data-space protocol layer itself.**

----
-# 10. Scope and Evidence

-This comparison focuses on:

--  Architectural scope
--  Component responsibilities
--  Data exchange workflows
--  Contract and policy mechanisms
--  Identity and trust
--  Deployment characteristics
--  Suitability for the Building Energy Data Space scenario

-The analysis is intended as an **architectural and functional comparison**, rather than a quantitative performance benchmark.

-Technical conclusions should be interpreted in the context of the specific versions, deployment configurations, and components used in the demonstration environment.

 Relevant official documentation and technical references are collected in:

 ```